 What Does this Security Tool Tell Me?

-The Secure Score tool will first determine which services you’re using on Office 365 (OneDrive, Exchange, etc.), then it will scan your settings and compare those to a Microsoft baseline.
+The Secure Score tool will first determine which services you’re using on Microsoft 365 (formerly Office 365) (OneDrive, Exchange, etc.), then it will scan your settings and compare those to a Microsoft baseline.
 It will show you your score as compared to the baseline and let you know where security improvements can be made.

 Photo credit: Microsoft.com